Memorials in Canada to Nazis and Nazi collaborators: Memorial at St. Volodymyr Ukrainian Cemetery, Oakville

-The granite Ukrainian Insurgent Army memorial entitled Pamiatnyk Slavy UPA (English: Monument to the Glory of the UPA) was inaugurated on May 26, 1988, in the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.
-There is also a monument to veterans of the 14th Waffen Grenadier Division of the SS (1st Galician), a military branch of the Nazi Party Waffen-SS.
-The SS division's insignia was added to the memorial soon after inauguration.
-The memorial was vandalised in mid-June 2022 when someone added the words "Nazi war monument".
+A granite memorial entitled Pamiatnyk Slavy UPA (English: Monument to the Glory of the UPA) celebrating the Ukrainian Insurgent Army, a Ukrainian nationalist force that allied with the Nazis in 1942-43 before fighting against them in 1943-44, was inaugurated on May 26, 1988, in the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.
+A cenotaph to veterans of the 14th Waffen Grenadier Division of the SS (1st Galician) was added shortly afterwards, with the SS division's insignia.

+The SS cenotaph was vandalised in mid-June 2020 when someone added the words "Nazi war monument".
+Canadian police apologized for originally stating that the vandalism was motivated by hate.

-The memorial was also the subject of complaints from the Russian Embassy to Canada in 2017.
+Both monuments were the subject of complaints from the Russian Embassy to Canada in 2017.
 Ihor Michalchyshyn, the CEO of the Ukrainian Canadian Congress accused Russia of obfuscation.

-Jewish B’nai Brith organization and the Canadian Polish Congress joined forces and called for the monument's removal by releasing a joint statement saying that the presence of monuments that whitewash the Holocaust and Nazi ideology is unacceptable in Canada.

-Oakville Mayor Rob Burton stated that he would remove the monument but he can’t, because municipalities have no right to regulate private cemeteries.
+Jewish B’nai Brith organization and the Canadian Polish Congress called for the SS monument's removal in a joint statement, saying that the presence of monuments that whitewash the Holocaust and Nazi ideology is unacceptable in Canada.
+Oakville Mayor Rob Burton stated that he would remove the SS monument but could not, as municipalities did not have the right to regulate private cemeteries.

-German
+In March 2024, the monument was finally removed but it was also reported that it might just be repaired and might eventually return.